-Can I Make my own DIY Slow Feeder Dog Bowls?
+Can I Make my own DIY Slow Feeder Dog Bowl?

-When you have a regular dog dish or dog bowls, be it ceramic or stainless steel dog bowls, you do not have to buy a new dog bowl just to provide your dog with a slow-feeder dog bowl.
-You can actually make your own DIY slow-feed dog bowls, and you have two options here.
+When you have a regular dog dish or dog bowl, be it ceramic or stainless steel, you do not have to buy a new dog bowl just to provide your dog with a slow feeder.
+You can actually make your own DIY slow-feed bowls, and you have two options here.

-One way to create your DIY slow feeder dog bowls is by buying a dog bowl insert or accessory that would turn any dog bowl into a slow feeder one.
+One way to create your DIY slow feeders is by buying a dog bowl insert or accessory that would turn any dog bowl into a slow feeder.

 Encourage your dog to eat slowly by preparing your dog dish with a mix of wet and dry dog food.

 Get your dog’s bowl and spread some wet food on the bottom of the bowl.
 One by one, stick some doggy kibble on the wet food.
-The wet food will work as glue which would provide your dog a challenge in picking his food.
+The wet food will work as glue, which would provide your dog with a challenge in picking his food.

 You could also use this trick when sharing dog treats.
 Use your imagination here on what works best for your dog.
 Just make sure it’s healthy and safe for your pups!

 During mealtime, place a large rock, a tennis ball, or other things that serve the purpose at the center of your dog’s bowl to turn it into a slow feeder dog bowl.
-Make sure that these things you use are large enough not to be a choking hazard for your dog.
+Make sure that these things you use are large enough not to be a choking hazard for your dog or puppy.

 When you have some muffin tins lying around, now is your chance to slow feed your dog.

-When you give your dog his food this way, it would take him more time to grab his food.
+When you give your pup his food this way, it takes him more time to grab his food.
 Your dog would have to tear off the cardboard first or open one end before getting food.

-Make your dog eat his food slowly with the use of empty tin cans.
-They make perfect DIY slow feeders too!
+Prevent fast eating with the use of empty tin cans.
+They make perfect DIY slow feeders as well!

-Most likely when your dog was once a puppy, you might have a small-sized stainless steel dog bowl for him.
-As he grew older, you transitioned into a bigger stainless steel dog dish for him too.
+Most likely, when your dog was once a puppy, you might have a small-sized stainless steel dog bowl for him.
+As your puppy grew older, you transitioned into a bigger stainless steel dog dish for him, too.

 Now that you have small and big stainless steel dog dishes, you can use these two to make a slow feeder for your dogs.